 If you are just starting out and are worried about getting your heart rate too high, look for symptoms of overexertion.
 If you start to feel dizzy, feel like your heart is beating out of your chest, are so hot but not sweating— these are signs of overheating which are dangerous.
 You want to avoid any of those symptoms and work to lower your heart rate.
 Listen to your body— if it doesn’t feel right, don’t do it!

 Also, if you are just starting a workout routine, don’t try to go from no exercise to pushing your body to its limits during this time.
 Any kind of movement that is more than what you’ve been accustomed to will help your physical fitness.

-I want to stress the word movement: meaning if you come home from work and usually sit on the couch for the rest of the night, start taking a 20 minute walk around the neighborhood.
-There is no need to go from zero exercise to a 2 hour strength workout in the gym, unless of course that’s what you want and your body can handle it.
+I want to stress the word movement: meaning if you come home from work and usually sit on the couch for the rest of the night, start taking a 20-minute walk around the neighborhood.
+There is no need to go from zero exercise to a 2-hour strength workout in the gym unless of course that’s what you want and your body can handle it.
 Basically, any type of movement is exercise that will increase your stamina and help build you up to more intense workouts.

 Can I Tear My Placenta From Vigorous Exercise?

 There are a few reasons why you should discontinue regular exercise and it’s important to be aware of what those are.
-No matter your fitness level if you experience any of these symptoms, stop and reach out to you OB/GYN:
+No matter your fitness level if you experience any of these symptoms, stop and reach out to your OB/GYN:

 - Chest pain

 - Muscle weakness

 - Fluid gushing or leaking from the vagina

 Will You Choose to Strength Train During Pregnancy?